duracloud/mill-deploy/README.md

 VPC Security Group must be named: mill-vpc

 More details on the environment setup coming soon.

+# Set up your configuration files
+Copy the sample configuration files in the ./sample-config directory to another directory and enter your environment specific properties.

 # Setup your aws profile
 You'll need to setup two files: